marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   all geared to the optimization of data locality in array traversals and the removal of dependencies that hamper optimizations such as loop parallelization and vectorization.
-The pass is located in tree-loop-linear.c and described by ``pass_linear_transform``.
+The pass is located in :samp:`tree-loop-linear.c` and described by ``pass_linear_transform``.

 * Removal of empty loops

   This pass removes loops with no code in them.
-The pass is located in tree-ssa-loop-ivcanon.c and described by ``pass_empty_loop``.
+The pass is located in :samp:`tree-ssa-loop-ivcanon.c` and described by ``pass_empty_loop``.

 * Unrolling of small loops

   This pass completely unrolls loops with few iterations.
-The pass is located in tree-ssa-loop-ivcanon.c and described by ``pass_complete_unroll``.
+The pass is located in :samp:`tree-ssa-loop-ivcanon.c` and described by ``pass_complete_unroll``.

 * Predictive commoning